 Motions for default or summary judgment.
 The failure to file a sufficient answer or to deny the complaint allegations may warrant issuance of a default or summary judgment.
 See, e.g., Intersystems Design, 267 NLRB 1310, 1311 (1983) (finding that the respondent's plea of "nolo contendere" to certain allegations constituted an admission and warranted granting summary judgment as to those allegations).
-But see Central Market of Indiana, Inc., 366 NLRB No. 167, slip op. at 2 (2018) ("It is well established that the Board will not grant default judgment on an allegation responded to in a timely-filed answer to a complaint even though the respondent later fails to timely answer an amended complaint repeating that allegation, provided that the repeated allegation is substantively unchanged from the original.") (internal quotations and citations omitted).
-For a discussion of the Board's procedural rules for filing such motions, see § 10-300, Motions for Summary and Default Judgment, below.
+But see Central Market of Indiana, Inc., 366 NLRB No. 167, slip op. at 2 (2018) ("It is well established that the Board will not grant default judgment on an allegation that was denied in a timely-filed answer to a complaint even though the respondent later fails to timely answer an amended complaint repeating that allegation, provided that the repeated allegation is substantively unchanged from the original.") (internal quotations and citations omitted).